Videogallery - Exoskeletons and Assistive Robots

 This video presents an adaptive EMG-driven gravity compensation algorithm that automatically adjusts the level of assistance based on the muscular activation of the biceps and triceps.
 One of the key features of the approach is its ability to work in synergy with the human and to automatically adapt to the operator’s needs: both the human and the robot work towards the same goal in a synergistic manner, creating a system of human-in-the-loop optimization.
 The video shows how the system significantly reduces the muscular activation of a healthy subject, providing nearly full assistance during movement.
 This level of performance and high assistance is not achievable with other methods in the literature (e.g., proportional EMG-based approaches).

-This video shows an initial application of the AGtuator concept on a wearable exoskeleton.
-The video displays preliminary results of the mechanical design, including a self-aligning shoulder mechanism.
+This video shows a wearable exoskeleton based on the AGtuator concept.
+The video displays preliminary implemetation of the mechanical design.

 This video presents an innovative actuation concept that we have named AGtuator (Anti-Gravity actuator), capable of compensating for gravitational forces acting on a robotic link without energy consumption.
 The system can be reconfigured for different loads and is not intended merely as a gravity compensation mechanism.
 It is capable of generating arbitrary force profiles by dynamically reconfiguring the spring according to the required forces.
 This is a truly unconventional force control system, whose theoretical stability properties are analyzed in the following article: